-Samsung continues to push important security patches to the Galaxy S10 series and your Android 10 update will bring the latest patches from Samsung, and Google, to your device.
+Samsung continues to push important security patches to the Galaxy S10 series and your Android 10 update should bring the latest patches from Samsung, and Google, to your device.

 If you're curious about Samsung's security updates, you can read more about the changes on Samsung's website.

 If you failed to download an older security update from a previous month, you'll get those patches when you go to install Android 10 on your phone.

 Android 10 also brings several improvements to device security and you can read about those right here in Google's change log.

 4 Reasons Not to Install iOS 13.4.1 & 11 Reasons You Should

 The iOS 13.4.1 update is a small point release, but it could have a huge impact on your iPhone’s performance.
 While...